digital-asset/daml/docs/source/tools/sandbox.rst

 DAML Sandbox
 ############

-The DAML Sandbox, or Sandbox for short, is a simple ledger implementation that enables rapid application prototyping by simulating the Digital Asset Distributed Ledger.
+The DAML Sandbox, or Sandbox for short, is a simple ledger implementation that enables rapid application prototyping by simulating a Digital Asset Distributed Ledger.

-You can start DAML Sandbox together with :doc:`Navigator </tools/navigator/index>` using the ``daml start`` command in a DAML SDK project.
-This command will compile the DAML file and its dependencies as specified in the ``da.yaml``.
+You can start Sandbox together with :doc:`Navigator </tools/navigator/index>` using the ``daml start`` command in a DAML SDK project.
+This command will compile the DAML file and its dependencies as specified in the ``daml.yaml``.
 It will then launch Sandbox passing the just obtained DAR packages.
-Sandbox will also be given the name of the startup scenario specified in the project's ``da.yaml``.
+Sandbox will also be given the name of the startup scenario specified in the project's ``daml.yaml``.
 Finally, it launches the navigator connecting it to the running Sandbox.

 It is possible to execute the Sandbox launching step in isolation by typing ``daml sandbox``.